kcodek/tutorial_git/README.md

     05a597d fetch and rebase
 #git diff b200d73 05a597d

+Bring up a summary of file changes.

+Use the -p option(--patch) to display diff changes in the output included in the log.
+#git log -p

 #git diff master shopping_cart
 #git diff --since=1.week.ago --until=1.minute.ago
 #git blame README.md --date short
+Use git blame to see the annotated source, so you can figure out who made all these changes

 Excluding files
 .git/info/exclude  - list the folder to exclude it from git